scriptrdotio/eurotech_simpleapp/README.md

 - Enter a name for your channel (eurotech)
 - Click on the checkbox to the right to validate

-Proceed similarly to create the second channel (responseChannel)
+Proceed similarly to create the second channel (responseChannel) but this time

 ![Create channels](./documentation/images/create_channels.png)

+*Image 3 - Create your channels*

 ### Subscribe to the Everyware MQTT topic

+Data are published in two distinct topics hosted by the Everyware platform

+- {account}/{client_id}/PCNPublisher/LocationPublisher/location.
+Published data are position_speed, position_longitude, position_latitude
+- {account}/{client_id}/PCNPublisher/Bus.
+Published data are position_longitude, position_latitude, AbsolutePop, AbsoluteOut, AbsoluteIn

+You need to create an endpoint + bridge on scriptr to subscribe to the above.
+On that purpose, you will use the following configuration:

+- URL: mqtt://broker-sandbox.everyware-cloud.com
+- Port: 1883
+- Username: *your Everyware username*
+- Password: *your Everyware password*
+- Topic: *your_everyware_topic*/+/#